 Publications & Research

-I have published feature article and academic texts since 2008 addressing topics that range from the representation of trauma to the presentation of art by Black Canadians.
+I have published feature articles and academic texts since 2008 addressing topics that range from the representation of trauma to the presentation of art by Black Canadians.

 2022